 Stephanie Hertz

-Stephanie Hertz is a Project Manager for the Texas A&M Natural Resources Institute under the Military Lands Sustainability Program and Wildlife Conservation and Mitigation Program.
-She supports the Department of Defense (DoD) Readiness and Environmental Protection Integration (REPI) Program and DoD Natural Resource Program to build conservation partnerships and develop innovative conservation strategies for complex threatened, endangered and sensitive species conservation challenges nationwide.
-She completed a 6-month detail working at DoD REPI in Washington, DC, and continues to travel to DC for ongoing responsibilities.
+Prior to her position as RASP Coordinator, Stephanie served as Program Director for the Texas A&M Natural Resources Institute (NRI) under the Military Lands Sustainability Program and Strategic Conservation and Policy Program.
+She supported the DoD Readiness and Environmental Protection Integration (REPI) Program and DoD Natural Resources Program for over 10 years to build conservation partnerships and develop innovative conservation strategies for threatened, endangered and at-risk species conservation challenges nationwide.
+Stephanie collaborated with university, non-governmental organizations, state and federal government agencies on large landscape initiatives such as the RASP, America’s Longleaf Restoration Initiative, Sentinel Landscapes Partnership, and the Collaborative Wildlife Protection and Recovery Initiative.
+This position included a 6-month detail working on-site at DoD REPI in Alexandria, VA.

 Stephanie received a Bachelor of Science in zoology and a master’s degree in wildlife science from Texas A&M University.